-The learning outcomes and competencies of the IndT 310 course relate to the ability of students to:
+The learning outcomes and competencies of the IndT 444 course relate to the ability of students to:

 - 1. Apply theories and principles from mathematics, physical science, and computer applications and information technology to solve practical technology problems (1a). - 2.
 Apply quality, safety, and industrial technology skills in a professional work environment within real-world constraints (1b). - 3.
-Interpret, describe, and implement information contained in typical project specifications (1e). - 4.
-Develop, motivate, direct, and assist teams in applying critical thinking concepts to solve technology and engineering problems (2b). - 5.
-Analyze contemporary issues for pertinence and potential impacts (4a).
+Apply the principles of cognitive systems and human performance to perform task analyses and evaluate human-computer/machine interfaces (1d). - 4.
+Interpret, describe, and implement information contained in typical project specifications (1e). - 5.
+Demonstrate project management skills by applying time value of money, select and implement cost-effective solutions and understand cost-accounting and effective scheduling principles (2a). - 6.
+Develop, motivate, direct, and assist teams in applying critical thinking concepts to solve technology and engineering problems (2b). - 7.
+Identify customer project goals, financial needs, timeline constraints, and other customer service-based efforts (2c). - 8.
+Describe and evaluate professional and ethical responsibilities (4b). - 9.
+Demonstrate the ability to adapt emerging technologies (4c).